 Be a role model for your children.
 If they see you being physically active and having fun, they are more likely to be active and stay active throughout their lives.

 - Involve the whole family in activities like hiking, biking, dancing, basketball, or roller skating.

 - Focus on fun.
 You can do a lot of walking during trips to the zoo, park, or miniature-golf course.

-- Include children in household activities like dog-walking, car-washing, or lawn-mowing.
+- Include children in household activities like dog-walking, car-washing, or yard-work.

 - Limit your children’s TV and computer time.
-Offer them active options, like joining a local recreation center or after-school program, or taking lessons in a sport they enjoy.
+Offer them active options, like joining a local recreation center or after-school program, or taking lessons in sports they like.

 - Encourage your child to be physically active every day.

 Overweight children need physically activity . . .

 All young children who are over-weight are more likely to become over-weight adults too.
 They may develop type-two diabetes, high blood pressure, cardiovascular disease and other diseases' as they progress to adulthood.
 Overweight in children can also lead to stress, low self-esteem and mood issues.